meh/rust-nmea0183/README.md

 [![master](https://github.com/nsforth/nmea0183/actions/workflows/rust.yml/badge.svg)](https://github.com/nsforth/nmea0183/actions/workflows/rust.yml)
 # NMEA 0183 parser.

-Implemented most used sentences like RMC, VTG, GGA, GLL, GSV, GSA.
+Implemented most used sentences like RMC, VTG, GGA, GLL, GSV, GSA, ZDA.
 Parser do not use heap memory and relies only on `core`.

 You should instantiate [Parser](https://docs.rs/nmea0183/latest/nmea0183/struct.Parser.html) with [new](https://docs.rs/nmea0183/latest/nmea0183/struct.Parser.html#method.new) and than use methods like [parse_from_byte](https://docs.rs/nmea0183/latest/nmea0183/struct.Parser.html#method.parse_from_bytes) or [parse_from_bytes](https://docs.rs/nmea0183/latest/nmea0183/struct.Parser.html#method.parse_from_bytes).